amirvalie/django_phone_login/README.md

 ## Description

-With this package, you can login or register with a password or SMS name verification.
+With this package, you can login or register with a password or SMS code verification to verify the user account.
 This package also has other features such as forgetting the password and changing the password.

 ### Dependencies